Hammersmith tube station (Circle and Hammersmith & City lines)

 Hammersmith is a London Underground station in Hammersmith, London.
 It is the western terminus of the Circle and Hammersmith & City lines, and the next station towards east is Goldhawk Road.
-It is located in London fare zone 2.
+It is in London fare zone 2.

-The station is a short walk from the station of the same name on the Piccadilly and District lines.
+The station is a short walk from the station of the same name on the District and Piccadilly lines.
 The two stations are separated by Hammersmith Broadway.
 They are about 60 m apart (200 ft) door to door, although the positions of the pedestrian crossings on the Broadway makes it farther on foot.

 The Circle line has served Hammersmith since 13 December 2009.
 By June 2011 all of the platforms had been lengthened to accommodate the new and longer S7 Stock trains, that first entered service on the Hammersmith and City Line from the beginning of July 2012.
 These new trains are seven cars in length instead of the six cars of C Stock that previously operated.